rails-api/active_model_serializers/CONTRIBUTING.md

 ### Filing an issue

-Everyone is encouraged to open issues that are affecting them: bugs, ideas, documentation, performance problems – everything helps!
+Everyone is encouraged to open issues that are affecting them: bugs, ideas, documentation (`/docs`), performance problems – everything helps!

 #### Before